git-pull/tao-of-tmux/manuscript/99-troubleshooting.md

 ## `E353: Nothing in register *` when pasting on vim

-If you are using MacOS / OS X with vim inside tmux, you may get the error `E353: Nothing in register *` when trying to paste.
+If you are using macOS / OS X with vim inside tmux, you may get the error `E353: Nothing in register *` when trying to paste.

 Try installing [`reattach-to-user-namespace`](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard)